Jonathan2251/lbd/source/gpu.rst

        shader**.
 A single patch from Tesslation Control Shader (TCS) and Tesslation Evaluation Shader (TVS) can generate **millions of micro‑triangles**.
 See reference below.
+   * - Primitive Assembly
+     - This is a fixed‑function hardware stage: forms triangles/lines/points.
-   * - Geometry Shading
+   * - Geometry Shader
-     - **Vertex → Primitives**.
+     - **Primitive Transformation**: output zero primitives (cull), output one primitive (pass‑through), output many primitives (amplify) and output different topology (e.g., point → quad)
        Allows additional processing of geometric primitives.
        This stage may create new primitives before rasterization.
        The Geometry shading stage is another optional stage that can modify entire geometric primitives within the OpenGL pipeline.
 This stage operates on individual geometric primitives allowing each to be modified.
        In this stage, you might generate more geometry from the input primitive, change the type of geometric primitive (e.g., converting triangles to lines), or discard the geometry altogether.
-If activated, a geometry shader receives its input either after vertex shading has completed processing the vertices of a geometric primitive or from the primitives generated from the tessellation shading stage, if it’s been enabled.
-       **Geometry Shader:** provides the Vertex → Geometric Primitives transformation effects controlled by the users.
-       See Chapter 10 of the Red Book [#redbook-p36]_.
-       **Geometry Shader (GS)** can generate both **more vertices and more primitives** than it receives.
-   * - Primitive Assembly
+   * - Culling
-     - The previous shading stages all operate on vertices, with the information about how those vertices are organized into geometric primitives being carried along internal to OpenGL.
-       **The primitive assembly stage organizes the vertices into their associated geometric primitives in preparation for clipping and rasterization.**
+     - **Remove entire primitives** that are hidden or outside the viewport.
    * - Clipping
-     - **Clipping hidden parts.** Occasionally, vertices will be outside of the viewport—the region of the window where you’re permitted to draw—and cause the primitive associated with that vertex to be modified so none of its pixels are outside of the viewport.
-       This operation is called clipping and is handled automatically by OpenGL.
+     - **Clip the hidden portions** of the primitive, separating it into visible and hidden parts and discarding the hidden portions.
+   * - Primitive Setup (rasterization preparation)
+     - This stage: takes the final primitive (after GS), computes edge equations, computes barycentric interpolation coefficients, determine rasterization rules and prepare for triangle traversal.
    * - Rasterization
-     - **Vertex → Fragment.** or **Geometric Primitives → Fragment**.
+     - **Geometric Primitives → Fragment**.
-       The job of the rasterizer is to determine which screen locations are covered by a particular piece of geometry (point, line, or triangle).
-Knowing those locations, along with the input vertex data, the rasterizer linearly interpolates the data values for each varying variable in the fragment shader and sends those values as inputs into your fragment shader.
+       The job of the rasterizer is to determine which screen locations are **covered** by a particular piece of geometry (point, line, or triangle).
+Knowing those locations, along with the input vertex data, the rasterizer linearly **interpolates** the data values for each varying variable in the fragment shader and sends those values as inputs into your fragment shader.
 A fragment can be treated as a pixel in 3D spaces, which is aligned with the pixel grid, with attributes such as position, color, normal and texture.
+       Early Depth and Stencil Tests (**Early‑Z**): reject hidden fragments before shading.
    * - Fragment Shading
-     - **Fragment → Fragment**. **Determine color for each pixel.**
+     - **Fragment → Colored Fragment**. **Determine color for each pixel.**
        In this stage, a fragment’s **color and depth** values are computed and then sent for further processing in the **fragment-testing** and **blending** parts of the pipeline.